allora-network/basic-coin-prediction-node/README.md

 ### Data volume and permissions

-It is recommended to mount `/data` as a volume, to persist the node databases of peers, functions, etc. which are defined in the flags passed to the worker.
+It is recommended to mount the `/worker-data` and `/head-data` folders as volumes, to persist the node databases of peers, functions, etc. which are defined in the flags passed to the worker.
-You can create this folder e.g. `mkdir data` in the repo root directory.
+You can create two different `/data` volumes.
+It is suggested to use `worker-data` for the worker, `head-data` for the head:

-It is recommended to set up two different `/data` volumes.
-It is suggested to use `worker-data` for the worker, `head-data` for the head.
+`mkdir worker-data && mkdir heaed-data`.

 Troubleshooting: A conflict may happen between the uid/gid of the user inside the container(1001) with the permissions of your own user.
 To make the container user have permissions to write on the `/data` volume, you may need to set the UID/GID from the user running the container.
 You can get those in linux/osx via `id -u` and `id -g`.